Prozac for cats is a standard treatment for cats with anxiety disorders or specific inappropriate behaviors.

 Prozac for cats is one such medication and might be suggested by your vet to stop the aggressive behavior.

-Therefore, oral Prozac is the most common form.
+One study showed that a Prozac cream was less effectively absorbed by the cat’s system than oral Prozac.
+And oral Prozac is the most common form prescribed for cats.
 It is most effectively absorbed by your cat’s system, and it is the easiest to give.

 Prozac Dosage for Cats

-The dosage of Prozac for cats depends on what is being treated.
+Prozac is usually given to cats at 24 hour intervals.
+The dosage of Prozac given depends on what condition is being treated.
+And on how the cat reacts.

 You and your vet will probably have to adjust the dosage over a period of months, since every cat reacts to the medication differently.